-Co-op governance
+Co-op Governance

 Co-ops are run by members for members.
 Each member is responsible for ensuring the co-op operates in accordance with its own rules and the Co-operatives National Law Application Act.